-may be less, meaning that dollar value changes are less for the same size and land use type.
+may experience proportionally greater losses of taxable property value for the same dollar value change.
+At the same time, many towns with small tax bases are rural and face less development pressure, so parcel values may be less, meaning that dollar value changes are less for the same size and land use type.

-In the single interaction model, we find that on average, the tax impacts of new land protection do not vary substantially by property tax base size (Fig. 4C and Table A4, Column 3).
+In the single interaction model, we find that on average, the tax impacts of new land protection do not vary substantially by property tax base size (Figure 4C and Table A4, Column 3).
 This result is somewhat surprising, since we might expect towns with large tax bases to be better positioned to absorb a loss of property tax revenue when land is protected.
-Instead, we find that the rate of tax base growth generally matters more than the level of the tax base (Fig. 4D, and Table A4, Column 4).
+Instead, we find that the rate of tax base growth generally matters more than the level of the tax base (Figure 4D, and Table A4, Column 4).
 The slope of the interaction term between new land protection and tax base growth is negative and statistically significant.
-This indicates (as also shown in Fig. 4D) that new land protection does result in significant increases to tax rates when it coincides with low rates of tax base growth.
+This indicates (as also shown in Figure 4D) that new land protection does result in significant increases to tax rates when it coincides with low rates of tax base growth.

 The implication of this result is that the towns that may need to worry most about seeing larger tax increases from land protection are those that are experiencing slow growth in their tax base over time.
-However, as Fig. 4E (and Table A4, Column 5) shows, this cannot be easily predicted simply on the basis of whether areas are more urban vs. more rural.
-We find that the magnitude of the increase in property tax rate change is significantly different from zero only for exurban towns (estimate: \$0.0309 per \$1000, p = 0.049).
-Although this is imprecisely estimated, towns and cities classified as urban had the largest estimated increase in tax rate change (Fig. 4E).
+However, as Figure 4E (and Table A4, Column 5) shows, this cannot be easily predicted simply on the basis of whether areas are more urban vs. more rural.
+We find that the magnitude of the increase in property tax rate change is significantly different from zero only for exurban towns (estimate: \$0.0309 per \$1000, p=0.049).
+Although this is imprecisely estimated, towns and cities classified as urban had the largest estimated increase in tax rate change (Figure 4E).
 Rural areas, which often draw the most attention in debates about land protection and might be expected to be growing more slowly, did not see large or statistically significant impacts on taxes on average as a result of land protection.
-We see similar results in Fig. A4, which gives a comparison of results based on using a continuous measure of housing density (see Appendix B for more details).
+We see similar results in Figure A4, which gives a comparison of results based on using a continuous measure of housing density (See Appendix B for more details).
 Finally, we also find that the local tax rate level influences the impact of land protection.
-The interaction between the change in land protection and the prior period tax rate in the single interaction model is negative and statistically significant (p = 0.007), suggesting that municipalities with higher lagged tax rates see smaller tax rate increases from land protection (Column 9, Table A4).
+The interaction between the change in land protection and the prior period tax rate in the single interaction model is negative and statistically significant (p=0.007), suggesting that municipalities with higher lagged tax rates see smaller tax rate increases from land protection (Column 9, Table A4).
 It is possible that municipalities with already high rates are reticent to increase them further.

 Interestingly, our results indicate that while additional tax base growth may reduce the tax rate impacts of land protection, tax base growth by itself is consistently associated with an increase in property tax rates (as shown across all columns in Table A4, last row of the table).
-While speculative, this is consistent with the findings from the costs of community services literature suggesting that growth actually raises taxes because the high costs of new municipal services outweigh the additional revenue brought by new development (Murray and Catanzaro 2019; Clapp et al., 2018; Kotchen and Schulte 2009).
+While speculative, this is consistent with the findings from the costs of community services literature suggesting that growth actually raises taxes because the high costs of new municipal services outweigh the additional revenue brought by new development (Murray and Catanzaro 2019; Clapp et al. 2018; Kotchen and Schulte 2009).